-Student may not commit an act of violence on any COM-FSM campus, at any COM-FSM approved or sponsored event, on any COM-FSM property, or in any COM-FSM building, vehicle or boat used by COM-FSM for its educational or recreational programs, or against members of the COM-FSM community whereever the act of violence may take place.
+Student may not commit an act of violence on any COM-FSM campus, at any COM-FSM approved or sponsored event, on any COM-FSM property, or in any COM-FSM building, vehicle or boat used by COM-FSM for its educational or recreational programs, or against members of the COM-FSM community wherever the act of violence may take place.

 Any violation as described above will result in a referral to the Disciplinary Committee.
+Penalties will range as described below.

-- 1. Referral for up to thirty hours of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
+- Referral for up to thirty hours of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
 Disciplinary suspension for up to two years. - 3.
-Reinstitution, if appropriate. - 4.
-Any measures short of disciplinary suspension if in the view of the Disciplinary Committee, such measures will reasonable enforce the goals of the prohibition of violence policy. - 5.
-Referral of the matter to local law enforcement authorities, if appropriate.
+Restitution, if appropriate. - Any measures short of disciplinary suspension, such as probation or other discipline if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the prohibition of violence of policy. - Referral of the matter to local law enforcement authorities, if appropriate.

 A second offense for a violation of the acts of violence policy is one that occurs within the same semester of the first offense.
-The following semester begins o the first day of the term.
+The following semester begins on the first day of the term.
 Penalties will range as described below:

-- 1. Referral for up to 30of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
-Disciplinary suspension for up to four years. - Prohibition on the student from even entering the College of Micronesia-FSM National Campus, State campuses or FSM-FMI for up to two years. - 4.
-Restitution, if appropriate. - Any measures of disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the Act of Violence Policy, - 6.
-Referral of the matter to local law enforcement authorities, if appropriate.
+- Referral for up to thirty hours of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
+Disciplinary suspension for up to four years. - Prohibition on the student from even entering the College of Micronesia-FSM National Campus, state campuses, or FSM-FMI for up to four years. - 4.
+Restitution, if appropriate. - Any measures short of disciplinary suspension if, in the view of the Disciplinary Committee, such measures will reasonably enforce the goals of the Acts of Violence Policy. - Referral of the matter to local law enforcement authorities, if appropriate.